Brandon Fugal: Early life and education

 Fugal graduated from Pleasant Grove High School in 1991.
 While in high school he was a self-admitted business geek and had mail-order subscriptions to The Wall Street Journal and BusinessWeek.
 After high school, from 1992 to 1994, he served on a mission for the Church of Jesus Christ of Latter-day Saints on the Hawaiian island of Oahu.
 Accompanying him as a fellow missionary was his childhood friend Bryant Arnold, who would later become chief of security at Skinwalker Ranch and cast member, along with Fugal, on the cable and streaming series The Secret of Skinwalker Ranch.
 While on the mission Fugal in his spare time completed his first real estate transaction.

 Fugal attended Utah Valley University in 1994 on a leadership scholarship but subsequently left to continue pursuing his real estate career.
 Fugal credits his education at the university with giving him the foundation needed to achieve a successful real estate and business career.
 He donated $5 million for the construction of a major new facility at the university that became "The Brandon D. Fugal Gateway Building," which opened on December 1, 2021.
 The building houses the university's administrative offices, including the offices of president and vice-presidents, board conference room, classrooms, and student welcome center.
+Fugal received an honorary doctorate degree in business from the university at its annual commencement ceremony on April 29, 2026.

 Like his father, Fugal was an Eagle Scout in the Boy Scouts of America, the highest rank obtainable.
 Fugal received the Eagle Scout Award in 1987 at age 14.
 As an adult, he was the recipient of the Outstanding Eagle Scout Award in a ceremony presented by the Utah National Parks Council at Utah Valley University on July 3, 2014.

 Career

 Fugal began his real estate activities part time while on a religious mission in Hawaii for the Church of Jesus Christ of Latter-Day Saints and continued after returning to Utah.
 Fugal and his real estate company in the 1990s advised the then young genealogy company Ancestry.com in its search for an expanded operating location and found them their current large headquarters building in Lehi, Utah.

 He co-founded Coldwell Banker Commercial Advisors in Utah in 1998 at age 25.
-It was acquired by Colliers International Group in 2018 and Fugal became chairman of Colliers International Utah, also known as Colliers Intermountain and Colliers Utah.
+It was acquired by Colliers International Group in 2018, and Fugal became chairman of Colliers International Utah, also known as Colliers Intermountain and Colliers Utah.

-In 2016 he won the "EY Entrepreneur of the Year Award" for the Utah region in the category of Residential and Commercial Services.
+In 2016, he won the "EY Entrepreneur of the Year Award" for the Utah region in the category of Residential and Commercial Services.
 He was featured on the July 2016 cover of Utah Business magazine in connection with the honor.

 In Hawaii, he is part of Pomaika'i Partners and the effort to create an agricultural and land preservation destination called Laukiha'a Farms Community.
 He is an investor in the de-extinction and species preservation company Colossal Biosciences.